scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 Polycyclic aromatic hydrocarbons
 --------------------------------

-Polycyclic aromatic hydrocarbons (PAHs) are important interstellar molecules that are found throughout the Universe.
+Polycyclic aromatic hydrocarbons (PAHs) are a class of molecules found throughout the Universe that drive many critical astrophysical processes.
 They dominate the mid-infrared (IR) emission of many astronomical objects, as they absorb ultraviolet (UV) photons and re-emit that energy through a series of IR emission features between 3-20 µm.
 They are seen in reflection nebulae, protoplanetary disks, the diffuse interstellar medium (ISM), planetary nebulae, and entire galaxies (e.g., Figure :ref:`fig:M82`), among other environments.
+Structurally, they are composed of a hexagonal carbon lattice (see Figure :ref:`fig:PAHdb`); taken as an entire family, they are by far the largest known molecules in space.
-Interstellar PAHs are extraordinarily large, typically containing 50-100 carbon atoms.
-In contrast, the largest non-PAH carbon-rich interstellar molecule known, HC\ :sub:`11`\ N, contains 11 carbon atoms.
-PAHs are composed of an interlocking hexagonal carbon lattice with hydrogen atoms attached to its periphery (see Figure :ref:`fig:PAHdb`).
-PAHs are exceptionally stable, allowing them to survive the harsh conditions amongst a remarkably wide variety of astronomical objects.
+PAHs are exceptionally
+stable, allowing them to survive the harsh conditions amongst a remarkably wide variety of astronomical objects.